mess110/crypto/README.md

 With this repo, you will use a lot of servers (9) and will need a decent computer and a lot of disk space.

+## Notes

+* for rsk to work, you need to run ./scripts/rsk-id and put the values for nodeId and privateKey in dockers/rsk/mainnet.conf
-TODO: add notes about nodeId and privateKey in dockers/rsk/mainnet.conf and dockers/rsk/testnet.conf
+* for rsk testnet to work, you need to run ./scripts/rsk-testnet-id and put the values for nodeId and privateKey in dockers/rsk/testnet.conf

-TODO: write about kek

-TODO: write about allowip in bitcoin.conf
+* for bitcoin to work, make sure you set the correct allowip in dockers/bitcoin/bitcoin.conf
+* for bitcoin testnet to work, make sure you set the correct allowip in dockers/bitcoin/testnet.conf
+* security is not the focus of this repo (for now). bitcoin username and password is kek

+## Quickstart

 ```
 ./scripts/up